sumbach/modern-cljs/doc/tutorial-14.md

 > the `shoreleave.middleware.rpc` requirement because it is not used
 > anymore by any functions defined in the file.

-Next, we need to add the `app` symbol definition in the `modern-cljs.core` namespace and add the `shoreleave.middleware.rpc` requirement to be able to reference the `wrap-rpc` symbol in the `app` definition.
-Following is the modified content of the `core.clj` file.
+Next, we need to add the `app` symbol definition to the `modern-cljs.core` namespace and add the `shoreleave.middleware.rpc` requirement to be able to reference the `wrap-rpc` symbol in the `app` definition.
+Following is the modified content of `core.clj`.

 ```clojure
 (ns modern-cljs.core